yoranmandema/MelonLanguage/README.md

 # MelonScript

-MelonScript is a simple to learn, light weight scripting language.
+MelonScript is an experimental, simple to learn, light weight scripting language.